TomBrien/cardiffwastepy/README.md

 ```

-Four collection types are currently handled, which are `general`, `recycling`, `food`, `garden`.
+Five collection types are currently handled, which are `general`, `recycling`, `food`, `garden` and `hygiene`.
 These keys will only be present if a collection is scheduled in the next 4 weeks.
 For scheduled collections, each collection will have the following keys:

 | Attribute | Value Type | Description |
 | --- | --- | --- |